MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-maintain.md

 ## How to update Line of Business (LOB) apps

-Line of business apps can be updated in the same way they were added to Intune.
+Line-of-business apps can be updated in the same way they were added to Intune.
 Apps can be updated in Intune by uploading the new app with a higher version number to the existing App configuration.
-When the device syncs to Intune it will observe that there is a newer app version and the newer app will be downloaded and replace the old app.
+When the device syncs to Intune, it will observe that there is a newer app version and the newer app will be downloaded and replace the old app.

-1. To upload the newer app navigate to the [MEM portal](https://endpoint.microsoft.com/#home) -\&gt; **Apps** -\&gt; All **apps** -\&gt; _TheNameOfYourApp -\&gt;_ **Properties.**
+1. To upload the newer app, navigate to the [MEM portal](https://endpoint.microsoft.com/#home) -\&gt; **Apps** -\&gt; All **apps** -\&gt; _TheNameOfYourApp -\&gt;_ **Properties.**
 2. Next to App information, select **Edit.**
 3. For the value of &quot;Select file to update&quot; select your file.
 4. From here use the context menu to open your file explorer and upload the newer version of the LOB app.
 Ensure to include dependencies as needed.